Get new episodes automatically

 Every Sunday, I feature the latest podcast episode on my blog.
 If you prefer to read the message or want to pass it on to friends who don’t listen to podcasts, you can get the info from the blog post and share that way.
 The blog post also provide links to resources mentioned in the podcast episode and provides a forum for discussion in the comments.
 You can see all previous blog posts + transcriptions here in the archive.

 I run two seasons of TfT a year with a 2-3 month break between seasons.
 It’s structured this way to make the workload more sustainable for me so I don’t burn out and can keep creating new episodes for many years to come.
-Season 5 will end in May 2017, and Season 6 will begin in August 2017.
+Typically the podcast breaks for the winter holidays (Nov/Dec) and summer (June/July).

 How can I spread the word and show my support?